webdevelopers-eu/z-template/README.md

 ### Fire Javascript Event

-Use the "event" action in the "z-var" attribute to trigger a JavaScript event on the current element and pass the value of the "VALUE" as the detail parameter to the event.
+To trigger a JavaScript event on an element, you can use the "event" action in the "z-var" attribute.
+This action passes an detail object as the event's detail property, which contains two properties: data and value.

+- data: The data property holds the current value of the variables.
+- value: The value property contains the value of the command that triggered the event.

 Syntax: